bm16ton/linux-4.14_16ton/README.md

 ADDITIONS:
-	increased max txpower for the bradcom wifi to 30db MUCH HIGHER THEN THE CARD CAN HANDLE MOST LIKELY SET MAX AT BOOT! added pl-25A1 usb-2-usb network adapter
+	increased max txpower for the brcm wifi to 30db MUCH HIGHER THEN THE CARD CAN PROBABLY HANDLE SET MAX AT BOOT! added pl-25A1 usb-2-usb network adapter
 	added laplink usb2usb network adapter (orange body) added Marvell Avastar 88W8897 BACK into the kernel

-Im sures there more, and more is on the way
+Im sure there more, and more is on the way

 in tools/16ton

 tools/16ton/iwleeprom
-	forked from https://github.com/andyvand/AtherosROMKit iwleeprom allows reading/writting to certain intel and atheros cards.
-I patched it to enable all channels on all frequencies and increase txpower to 23db 2.4ghz and 22 on 5ghz on Intel cards and for Atheros cards it changes the eeprom reg domain to 0x6A tho ive seen multiple sources say 65 unlocks 5ghz a quick look at linux driver makes me think 6A will be less restrictive, if im wrong edit ath9kio.c search for 0x6A and replace it with 0x65, recompile.
+	forked from https://github.com/andyvand/AtherosROMKit iwleeprom allows reading/writing to certain intel and atheros cards.
+I patched it to enable all channels on all frequencies and increase txpower to 23db 2.4ghz and 22 on 5ghz on Intel cards and for Atheros cards it changes the eeprom reg domain to 0x6A tho Ive seen multiple sources say 65 unlocks 5ghz a quick look at Linux driver makes me think 6A will be less restrictive.If im wrong edit ath9kio.c search for 0x6A and replace it with 0x65, recompile.
 THO FOR ATHEROS CARDS THIS IS NOT REQUIRED AT ALL WHEN USING MY KERNEL.
 This might open things for windows people, i dunno i hate microsoft products.

 tools/16ton/iw-3.17-16ton
 	patched iw tools needed for my kernel patches